 Even though the first day of Passover, the 14th day of the first month, will fall on different days of the week, First Fruits is always on a Sunday.
 Always.
 It is not set by date, it is the day after the Sabbath.

-Shabbat, meaning Sabbath, is the Hebrew word for Saturday.
+Shabbat, meaning Sabbath, is the Hebrew word for the seventh day of the week (meaning “He rested”), which we refer to as Saturday.
 However, some people argue that the Sabbath referred to is not the seventh day of the week but the Feast of Unleavened Bread, which is a high holy day and also considered a Sabbath.

 However, this is clarified in the instructions given for the date of the Festival of Final Harvest: